spirit1086/co_executors/README.md

 # Redmine Co-executors plugin

-  The plugin allows you to assign a task to multiple participants
+  The plugin allows you to assign a issue to multiple participants

 # Installation and Setup